LennyBeto/LennyBeto/README.md

 ## About Me

 - 🔭 I’m currently working on Backend development projects
-- 🌱 I’m currently learning DevOps tools such as Docker & Kubernetes, Jenkins and GraphQL
+- 🌱 I’m currently perfecting DevOps tools such as Docker & Kubernetes, Jenkins and GraphQL
 - 👯 I’m looking to collaborate on any open-source projects
-- 🤔 I’m looking for help with Jenkins and GraphQL
-- 💬 Ask me about Python, MySQL, and Django & REST API Frameworks
+- 💬 Ask me about Python, MySQL, PostgreSQL, Django, Jenkins, GraphQL & REST API Frameworks
 - 📫 How to reach me: lennybeto.lb@gmail.com
 - ⚡ Fun fact: I love reading motivational books, learning new things, and watching crime documentaries.